mr-mixas/Struct-Path.pm/README.md

 Arrayref as a step stands for ARRAY in structure and must contain desired indexes or be empty (means "all items").
 Sequence for indexes is important and defines result sequence.

-Almost the same for HASHES: step must be a hashref, must contain key `keys` which value must contain list of desired keys in structure.
+Almost the same for HASHes: step must be a hashref, must contain key `keys` which value must contain list of desired keys in structure.
 Empty list means all keys.
 Sequence in `keys` list defines result sequence.